tosca07/picochess/README.md

 PicoChess
 =========
 Picochess transforms your Raspberry Pi or any Debian-based computer into a chess computer.
 It is not a chess engine itself but a manager for the chess engines you choose to use.
 This repository includes Stockfish 17 and Leela Chess Zero (LCZero) as examples.
 If you want to add more engines you should have a look in the picochess google group.
-The retro and mame engines like Mephisto works, but the special and historical engines might not work.
+The retro and mame engines like Mephisto works.
+All special and historical engines might not work.

 Features
 ========